June 12, 2021 – Saturday

 - Lead is a potent neurotoxicant and disrupts all biological functions.

-- “Most of the Lead that has ever gone in to your body is still there“! (per Dr. Bruce Lanphear’s statement in my film).
+- “Most of the Lead that has ever gone into your body is still there!” — per Dr. Bruce Lanphear’s statement in my film.

-- As a result, whenever we can avoid any potential sources of Lead we should (especially in cases where inexpensive Lead-free alternatives are plentiful and readily available!)
+- As a result, whenever we can avoid any potential sources of Lead, we should (especially in cases where inexpensive Lead-free alternatives are plentiful and readily available)!

 - Given the potent toxicity of Lead, we should strive to eliminate Leaded items from our life whether or not any scientific body has been able to definitively demonstrate a potential risk of exposure for that specific type of item, given either normal regular use as intended or any potential exposure resulting from a single use.

-- We should strive to avoid any and all potential sources of Lead — because there is no “safe” level of Lead exposure for human beings.
+- We should strive to avoid any and all potential sources of Lead because there is no “safe” level of Lead exposure for human beings.

-Corporations don’t care
+Corporations don’t care.

-Government agencies couldn’t possibly step up
+Government agencies couldn’t possibly step up.

-With the enormous quantity of consumer goods on the planet (coming from every country and made of every possible material) it is also not possible for any government agency to properly assess these risks on our behalf, so we have to take this on ourselves and make choices that are safest for our families (with the information available to us – in the ABSENCE of comprehensive scientific testing and evaluation of the risk of ALL THINGS.)
+With the enormous quantity of consumer goods on the planet (coming from every country and made of every possible material) it is also not possible for any government agency to properly assess these risks on our behalf, so we have to take this on ourselves and make educated choices that are safest for our families (with the information available to us in the ABSENCE of comprehensive scientific testing and evaluation of the risk of ALL THINGS).

 Tamara Rubin